nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 a broad range of gears: a triple 26/36/48 crankset and a 9 speed 11-34 cassette.

-*I know triples are uncool these days, and everyone loves 1x drivetrains and that have two separate gear shifts is rocket surgery and beyond young people or whatever.
-Hey, I can be a hipster too, I retrofitted my daughter's bike with a single narrow/wide front sprocket and a 9 speed friction shifter for the back.
-Gnarly.*
+*I know triples are uncool these days, and everyone loves 1x drivetrains because having two separate gear shifts is rocket surgery and beyond young people or whatever.
+Hey, I can be a hipster too: I retrofitted my daughter's bike with a single narrow/wide front sprocket and a 9 speed friction shifter for the back.
+Gnarly.
+But I still like 3x for the wider range.*

-But I still like them.
 The stock lowest gear, 26:34, is quite low indeed at 21 [gear inches](https://www.sheldonbrown.com/gloss_g.html#gearinch), but I ended up using it quite a bit, for example on gravel roads where it's quite nice to be able to spin up hills even if you're going slow.